Santa Fe Century - Gainesville Cycling Club

 Amenities

-• Maps will be provided and the routes will be well marked.
+• RideWithGPS files will be provided and the routes will be well marked.

-• Bananas will be available at the starts and rest stops will be provided about every 25 miles with drinks, fruits and snacks.
+• Rest stops will be provided about every 25 miles with drinks, fruits and snacks.

 • The half way rest stop will have sandwiches for lunch.